FAIRmat-NFDI/pynxtools-xrd/docs/tutorial/standalone.md

 ### Installation

-See [here](installation.md) for how to install pynxtools together with the XRD reader plugin.
+See [the installation tutorial](installation.md) for how to install pynxtools together with the XRD reader plugin.

 ### Running the reader from the command line